zia9571/zia9571/README.md

 # 💫 About Me:
-I'm currently a final year CSE student at North-Eastern Hill University.
-I am a Jane of all trades, and a master of some.
-I like creating things and finding solutions that bring change.
+I'm currently a fresh CSE graduate student from North-Eastern Hill University.
+Being a jill-of-all-trades and a master of some, I like creating things and finding solutions that bring change.
 I am actively looking for new opportunities in research, web development, and data science.

 ## 🌐 Socials: